tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 ## After the future of junkfeeds

 Where to from here?
 Will time continue to get subdivided.
 Junkfeeds become hyper-junkfeeds?
 On our wrists - in our ears - inside our eyeballs?

+I wonder if the solution is not slow-tech, and slow-feeds and RSS but in fact the opposite - we have a better chance of resisting by creating hyperfeeds.
+Sub-second-notifications that create a literal unbroken stream of junk.
+By twisting these feeds into a post-human form only then might we rediscover what it means to be human.
+Surrounded by high-frequency-feeds like high-frequency-trading we can let the feeds manage the feeds and perhaps gain some control again.

 Production of content is still mostly human today - but there is a smell in the air.
 Change is coming.
 And junkfeeds, fed by junkcontent will accelerate the problem.
 Further pushing underground junkusers who seek to protect their identity and personal space in the seas of change.